djhaskin987/degasolv/docs/command-reference.rst

 If the command fails, a non-zero exit code is returned.
 The output from such a run might look like this::

   The resolver encountered the following problems:

   Clause: e>=1.1.0,<2.0.0
   - Packages selected:
     - b==2.3.0 @ https://example.com/repo/b-2.3.0.zip
     - d==0.8.0 @ https://example.com/repo/d-0.8.0.zip
-  - Packages already present: None
+  - Packages already present:
+    - x==0.1.0 @ already present
+    - y==0.2.0 @ already present
   - Alternative being considered: e>=1.1.0,<2.0.0
   - Package in question was found in the repository, but cannot be used.
   - Package ID in question: e